Odoo Review: Best Open Source POS for Small Businesses

 Learn more: Read our guide on how to set up a POS system.

-Here, we considered any unique or standout features, the overall value the POS provides, user reviews, and feedback based on our experience testing the system.
+We considered any unique or standout features, the overall value that Odoo provides, user reviews for the POS, and feedback based on our experience testing the system.

 Odoo is the most popular of all the open source POS systems we have evaluated, and its popularity is strengthened by the majority of user feedback.
 Having tested dozens of POS systems (open source and standalone software), we find Odoo’s feature tool set enough to meet a small business’ POS needs.